alloyproject/alloy-woo/readme.txt

 1. Walletd running fully synced as a daemon or service on the server that is hosting WordPress.
    * On Linux the command to run your instance is as follows: ./walletd -d -w woowallet.wallet -p YourPassword --local
    * This means that you have complete control over the server and it is not a multi-tenant WordPress host.
-   * you have console and root access to the OS.
+   * You must have console and root access to the OS.
 2. Recommended: The wallet running on the server hosting WordPress has a unique Alloy wallet address that is only for accepting payments and you regularly transfer money out of that wallet address to another Alloy wallet address you control.

 == Installation ==